albchia/Pixel-Art-Maker/README.md

 - Writing `nested loops` and using `loop variables`

 #### Project Instructions
-Starter code includes all required `HTML input fields`, as well as some basic styling.
+Starter code includes all required `HTML` input fields, as well as some basic styling.
 A skeleton of the `makeGrid()` function is provided.

 ##### _Development Strategy_
-Before writing any code, load up the starter project to see how things look. `Design.js` is implemented in the `<body>` tag in the `index.html` file.
+Before writing any code, load up the starter project to see how things look. `design.js` is implemented in the `<body>` tag in the `index.html` file.

 The goal is to built out the `design.js` file to achieve all the interactive elements on the page.
 Opening `design.js`, keep these three tasks in mind:
 1. **Define your variables** by selecting the `DOM elements` that the user will interact with.
-This is where `js variables` come into play (these variables have to be accessed):
+This is where js `variables` come into play (these variables have to be accessed):
       - `submit` button
       - `table`
       - `color picker`